James Parnell: Arrest and death

-Joseph Besse wrote in Sufferings that the jailor’s wife beat Parnell and told her servant to beat him; sent his food to other prisoners; refused to let his friends bring him a bed; had him placed in a hole in the castle wall “not so wide as some baker’s ovens,” which could only be accessed by climbing a ladder and then a rope.
+Joseph Besse wrote in Sufferings that the gaolor’s wife beat Parnell and told her servant to beat him; sent his food to other prisoners; refused to let his friends bring him a bed; had him placed in a hole in the castle wall “not so wide as some baker’s ovens,” which could only be accessed by climbing a ladder and then a rope.
 Besse notes that Parnell fell and was “so wounded in his Head, and bruised in his Body, that he was taken up for dead.”
 He was placed in another airless hole lower down in the castle wall.
 Friends offered to take his place while he recovered but their requests were denied.
 Besse wrote that he "died a Youth...but approved himself a strong Man in Christ".

 Seen as a martyr, his death attracted more people to the Quaker cause.
 This meant the circumstances of his death were hotly debated at the time.
-It was also the subject of a ballad set to the tune of Summer Time which, amongst other things, accused Parnell of starving himself to death.
+It was also the subject of a ballad set to the tune of "Summer Time" which, amongst other things, accused Parnell of starving himself to death.

 The Quakers presented their version of events in The Lambs Defence Against Lyes (Giles Calvert, 1656)- 'A true testimony given concerning the sufferings and death of James Parnell'.
 This tells how one William Talcott offered to pay a bond so that Parnell could recover at his house to be returned to gaol when he was fully recovered.
 It also included a letter by one Thomas Shortland who offered to take Parnell's place in gaol.
 In this pamphlet a letter from Parnell himself details the verbal and physical abuse he suffered.
 While another letter by Shortland disputes the official line that Parnell had abstained from food then eaten up 'a quart of milk thick crumb’d with white bred'.
 Shortland said he had brought the milk and bread, there was only a pint and a half, and that both he and Parnell had only eaten a small amount.
 The rest, he said, he took home with him.

 Parnell was buried in an unmarked grave in the grounds of Colchester Castle.
 A plaque commemorating his life has been placed in the cell where he died.